rcarrata/rcarrata.github.io/_posts/2021-06-30-traffic-flow-ovn.md

 * [vFlow](https://github.com/VerizonDigital/vflow)
 * [ElastiFlow](https://github.com/robcowart/elastiflow)

-GoFlow and vFlow are both written in Go which I like and both appear to be highly scalable collectors.
-What they don’t have are built-in front ends so will require a bit more work to extract interesting data.
+GoFlow and vFlow are both written in Go, which I like, and both appear to be highly scalable collectors.
+What they don’t have are built-in front ends, so they will require a bit more work to extract interesting data.

 ### Using GoFlow to collect our Network Flow data

 Let's start with GoFlow and try collecting some Network Flows from our cluster.
-As we said before this application is a NetFlow/IPFIX/sFlow collector in Go.
+As we said before, this application is a NetFlow/IPFIX/sFlow collector in Go.
-It gathers network information (IP, interfaces, routers) from different flow protocols
+It gathers network information (IP, interfaces, routers) from different flow protocols.

-We will use a Centos8 Stream as our Network Flow Collector node running our GoFlow.
+We will use a CentOS 8 Stream as our Network Flow Collector node running GoFlow.

-* Download the latest goflow rpm and installed in the centos8 vm:
+* Download the latest goflow rpm and install it in the CentOS 8 vm:

 ```
 # wget https://github.com/cloudflare/goflow/releases/download/v3.4.2/goflow-3.4.2-1.x86_64.rpm